mabrek/mabrek.github.io/_posts/2015-08-20-multivariate-svd-pca.md

 ---
 layout: post
-title:  "Exploring Performance Monitoring Time Series with Multivariate Tools: SVD and PCA"
+title:  "Exploring Performance Monitoring Data with Multivariate Tools: SVD and PCA"
 ---

 Most methods that were presented here so far are dealing with a single time series (performance metric) at a time.
 Now I'd like to make a quick overview of methods which allow to glance over a whole collection of time series at once.